peterjacobson/drawn-in/content/index.md

 Drawn In asks 1000 humans to draw each other

-Here we see the beautiful movement of the human hand over paper
+Here we see the joyful movement of the human hand over paper

 We delight in an expressive line

 We laugh at an accidental pig nose

-**We create, boldly and together!**
+We risk our perfection and find unexpected beauty

+On the page

+And in each other

 <br><br>